GoGoVan raises US$250m in first phase of new funding round

 The sum represents the "first phase of its new round of funding", the startup said on Friday.

-The US$250 million was led by InnoVision Capital, a San Francisco-based venture capital firm, and included other investors like Alibaba’s logistics arm Cainiao, Russia-China Investment Fund, Hongrun Capital, Qianhai Fund of Funds, and 58 Daojia Group.
+The US$250 million was led by InnoVision Capital, a San Francisco-based venture capital firm, and included other investors such as Alibaba's logistics arm Cainiao, Russia-China Investment Fund, Hongrun Capital, Qianhai Fund of Funds, and 58 Daojia Group.

-This is GoGoVan's largest funding to-date, before which it raised only US$26.5 million in total since its set-up in 2013.
+This is GoGoVan's largest funding to-date, before which it raised only US$26.5 million in total since it was set up in 2013.
 The Hong Kong-based startup last raised funding in May 2016, a Series C round led by Hong Kong private equity firm New Horizon Capital.
 The amount raised then was undisclosed but reported by BT to be in the eight-digit range.

 The latter refers to a courier service that allows customers to request a GoGoVan delivery partner to pick up an item from Point A and deliver it to Point B, Mr Lam told BT.